foresta/rust-rpn/README.md

-# Single digit Reeverse Polish Notation
+# Single digit Reverse Polish Notation

 This package is a single digit RPN calculator.
 Only single digit RPN is supported: